AndrewFahlgren/PotionCraft-CustomLocales/README.md

 - Download the latest version from the releases page
 - Unzip the folder
-- Copy the folder into Potion Craft/BepInEx/plugins/
+- Copy the folder into `/Potion Craft/BepInEx/plugins/`
 - Run the game

 ## Usage